-I am currently a Computer Science Ph.D. student @ Carnegie Mellon University and resident in the Frank-Ratchye STUDIO for Creative Inquiry.
-My research practice centers around the study of emergent phenomena in interactive human-in-the-loop systems, including (but not limited to) algorithmic bias, model dynamics, and learning effects (in both humans and machines).
-If I was doing my Ph.D. in the ‘50s you might call this Cybernetics…
+Ronin researcher and itinerant instructor currently residing in the Frank-Ratchye STUDIO for Creative Inquiry.
+My research practice centers around the study of improbable and unexpectedly emergent phenomena in interactive human-in-the-loop systems—including (but not limited to) algorithmic bias, model dynamics, and learning effects (in both humans and machines).
+If it was the ‘50s, you might call this Cybernetics…

-Through a combination of large-scale sequential experimentation, dynamical systems theory, and probabilistic choice models, I am working to further our understanding of the potential unintended consequences of deploying machine learning in high-stakes scenarios.
+Through a combination of large-scale digital experiments, dynamical systems theory, and causal inference, I am working to further our understanding of the potential unintended consequences of deploying machine learning in high-stakes scenarios.
 Additionally, by developing new mixed methods approaches to evaluating these systems, I hope to help others approach technical research with a critical lens in order to build more usable and humane technology.

 Previously, I co-founded Zipfian Academy (an immersive data science training program acquired by Galvanize), taught classes at the University of San Francisco, and built a Data Visualization MOOC with Udacity.
 In addition to my academic teaching, I have also run data science trainings for a Fortune 100 company and taught workshops at Strata, PyData, & DataWeek (among others).
 In a former life I worked for Alpine Data Labs developing distributed machine learning algorithms for predictive analytics on Hadoop.
 Going